 An estimated 15 percent of the 34 million Americans who care for older parents live an hour or more away from their loved ones, and nearly one-third of those helping someone a distance away care for someone with Alzheimer’s disease or dementia.
+Even if we know that our parents are in good hands and are staying in the best assisted living omaha ne has to offer, we still overthink about how they are and if they’re ok.
 We don’t have transporter technology to teleport when our seniors need help, but technological advances have made it easier to care for those family members who don’t live within easy driving distance.

 Capitalize on the 21st Century

 Stay connected while caring for your aging parent with technology.
 AARP recommends the following devices, reminders, trackers, and other systems:

 - Wearable GPS trackers.
 You can set the tracker to alert you, via phone, text, and email, when your loved one goes outside a specific area.